 Beat the sugar and shortening to a cream.
 Add flour, baking powder, and milk alternately.
 Beat eggs whites until stiff and fold into mixture.

 Bake in large round pan in a moderate oven (325°F) for 50 minutes.
-(Double the recipe for 2 layers.)
+(You might need to double the recipe for 2 layers depending on the size of your pans.)

 Though unrelated to the Woodrow Wilson family, she adapted a favorite white cake recipe to bake a small heart-shaped bride's cake decorated in pink and white frosting for the White House wedding of President Woodrow Wilson's daughter.